zoraviel/CSS-assignment-2/README.md

 ## Part 3

-When you have finished, you must **commit and sync** to GitHub.
+When you have finished, you must **commit and push** to GitHub.
 Don't forget to also post the URL of your GitHub repo in Canvas before the deadline!

 DO NOT make a pull request.

 There is a bonus to your new branch.
 By naming it *gh-pages* you are taking advantage of a GitHub feature that allows us to publish live Web pages.
-After you commit and sync, you can see your handiwork here:
+After you commit and push, you can see your handiwork here:

 http://[ your username ].github.io/CSS-assignment-2/